-SB 16 would enact new law pertaining to internationally active insurance groups and the corporate governance practices of all domestic insurers; amend a provision in the Insurance Code that exempts the marketing and sale of service contracts from regulation by the Kansas Insurance Department (Department); make provisions pertaining to internationally active insurance groups part of and supplemental to the Insurance Holding Company Act; and replace current law relating to the regulation of reinsurance with model language from the National Association of Insurance Commissioners (NAIC) Credit for Reinsurance Model Code.
+SB 16 enacts new law pertaining to internationally active insurance groups and the corporate governance practices of all domestic insurers; amends a provision in the Insurance Code that exempts the marketing and sale of service contracts from regulation by the Kansas Insurance Department (Department); makes provisions pertaining to internationally active insurance groups part of and supplemental to the Insurance Holding Company Act; and replaces law relating to the regulation of reinsurance with model language from the National Association of Insurance Commissioners (NAIC) Credit for Reinsurance Model Code.
 Descriptions of specific bill provisions follow.

-Group-wide Supervisor for Internationally Active Insurance Groups [New Section 1]
+Group-wide Supervisor for Internationally Active Insurance Groups

-The bill would add law based on provisions of the NAIC Insurance Holding Company System Regulatory Act pertaining to internationally active insurance groups.
+The bill adds law based on provisions of the NAIC Insurance Holding Company System Regulatory Act pertaining to internationally active insurance groups.